High ceiling homes are not very common these days. But if you have one, I believe you are lucky enough.

 It should come from a reliable company that offers a proper warranty and after-sale services.

-Some of the most popular brands that are available on the market are Louisville, Flip-N-Lite, and Little Giant.
+Some of the most popular brands available on the market are Louisville, Flip-N-Lite, and Little Giant.

 Finally, it should come as no surprise that one of the main considerations you need to make when choosing a ladder to paint your house is the price.